Bruce Campbell Adamson PO Box 1003 Aptos, CA 95001-1003

 SOLSTICE CANYON - NATIONAL PARK

 Solstice Canyon--a place where nature greets you with sights and sounds of a babbling brook set amidst towering alder and sycamore trees.
 Green leaves surround you like a giant cocoon, even in hot, dry summers, filling you with a sense of peace and solitude.The solitude, serenity, and abundant natural resources have attracted people to Solstice Canyon for centuries.
 The Chumash historically used the land for food, water and shelter.
 Ranchers grazed cattle in the area for many years.
 Around 1865, Matthew Keller built a stone cottage, which is still visible from Solstice Canyon Trail.
 The cottage is believed to be the oldest existing stone building in Malibu.Another home was built on the property in 1952.
 Renowned African-American architect Paul Williams designed the house for property owners Fred and Florence Roberts.
 The grandparents of my friend Jimmy.
+Will find a photo of Jimmy and myself.

 The house was later featured in an issue of Architectural Digest for it's stunning blend of natural features within the design, including waterfalls, creeks and trees.
 Today you can see a small part of the past in the horseshoes and colorful pieces of glass glittering in the walkways at Tropical Terrace, near the building's foundations.
 Fred Roberts made a fortune off of an idea to raffle off a 300 foot Yacht which became a national contest.
 A man from Compton won the boat.
 This allowed Fred Robert's to open up a chain of liquor stores throughout the Los Angeles County area.
 Back to the Robert's Ranch.
 Other evidence of human interaction with land includes two tall tan buildings on the hillside, which stand as landmarks to another era.